tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 >a memory of what the future could be.
 >Managers may strive for fundamental change,
 >but their language prevents them from achieving it.

+{% include tufte-blockquote.html content='
+Managers understand the organization's past behavior.
+But this knowledge,
+and the language that accompanies it,
+limit their vision
+of the organization's potential future state.
+Using the language of the past,
+managers may try to provide a vision for the future.
+But it is an old future
+a memory of what the future could be.
+Managers may strive for fundamental change,
+but their language prevents them from achieving it.
+' footer='<a href="http://pangaro.com/littlegreybook.pdf">The Little Grey Book</a> from Dr. Michael Geoghegan'}

 This quote is from the excellent [little grey book](http://pangaro.com/littlegreybook.pdf) which is all about language use inside organizations and has tons of wisdom.
 Thanks to my friend Robin for sharing!